DanHodges/TheologicalDictionary/son-the-creator.md

 # Son- The Creator
-Definition of Son- The Creator coming soon.
+The definition of Son- The Creator is coming soon!